tunaphish/blog/content/notes/breaks-are-important-for-knowledge-work.md

+---
-# The Importance of Breaks for Knowledge Work
+title: Breaks are Important for Knowledge Work
+---
 ## Diffused vs Focused Learning
 diffused learning vs focused learning is the concept that you are also learning when you aren't actively learning and that it is a necessary part of the process.